Man charged with rape of girl, 10, who traveled for abortion

 Associated Press

-A detective testified Wednesday that Columbus police learned about the girl’s pregnancy through a referral by Franklin County Children Services that was made by her mother on June 22, and that she had an abortion in Indianapolis on June 30, The Columbus Dispatch reported.
+A detective testified Wednesday at an initial court appearance for the 27-year-old suspect that Columbus police learned about the girl’s pregnancy after her mother alerted Franklin County Children Services on June 22, The Columbus Dispatch reported.
+The detective said the girl had an abortion in Indianapolis on June 30.

+The detective said DNA from the Indianapolis abortion clinic was being tested to confirm paternity.

 “This young girl, if she exists and if this horrible thing happened to her — it breaks my heart to think about it — she did not have to leave Ohio to find treatment,” he said.

-It is unclear, however, that the girl’s condition met the law’s definition of an emergency, which must be life-threatening or involve a “serious risk of the substantial and irreversible impairment of a major bodily function.”
+The law defines an emergency as life-threatening or involving a “serious risk of the substantial and irreversible impairment of a major bodily function.”
+Under that definition, the 10-year-old’s condition wouldn’t have risen to the threshold of an emergency, Kellie Copeland, director of Pro-Choice Ohio, an abortion rights group, said Wednesday.

 In a statement Wednesday, Yost said the state Bureau of Criminal Investigation stands ready to help prosecute the case.
 He did not address his previous suggestions that the case was fabricated.

-Gov. Mike DeWine, who like Yost faced criticism for questioning the case’s veracity, had no new comments to offer Wednesday, spokesperson Dan Tierney said in an email.

-“As we previously stated, Governor DeWine views this crime as a horrific tragedy, and he has said that if the evidence supports, the rapist should spend the rest of his life in prison,” he said.
+Gov. Mike DeWine, a Republican, previously called the crime a tragedy.
+“He has said that if the evidence supports, the rapist should spend the rest of his life in prison,” said DeWine spokesperson Dan Tierney.

-Police say the 27-year-old suspect confessed to raping the girl.
+Police say the man confessed to raping the girl.
 He was arrested Tuesday and has not entered a plea.

-A message seeking comment was left for the public defender who represented him Wednesday.

-Associated Press reporter Sophia Tulp in New York contributed to this report.
+Court records don’t specify whether or how the suspect knew the girl.
+The prosecutor’s office declined to comment on the case, and the police department did not respond to a request for additional details.
+The Associated Press generally doesn’t identify victims of sexual assault and, for now, is not naming the suspect to avoid inadvertently identifying the girl.

+In 2019, the American Civil Liberties Union of Indiana filed a lawsuit on behalf of Bernard, the doctor in the 10-year-old’s case, challenging a law passed by Indiana’s Republican-dominated Legislature that largely banned a second-trimester abortion procedure, which the legislation called “dismemberment abortion.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been updated to delete a passage referring to Gov. Mike DeWine facing criticism for questioning the case’s veracity; the governor’s office says DeWine did not make any such comments.
-It also corrects that Wednesday’s proceeding was an initial court appearance, not an arraignment.